 Therefore, don’t be tempted to cut corners to save time or money.
 You’ll simply see no return on your investment.

-In which case, how do you come up with a killer idea for a white paper?
 Well first off, think in terms of the standard narrative arc of a white paper:

 You need to make sure you can wrap your idea around this narrative.
 It sounds pretty abstract, right?
 Well, having worked on many white papers for our clients, we’re very aware of this!